wdrol/wdrol.github.io/other/wiki/build-a-responsive-web-page/build-a-responsive-web-page.md

 https://getbootstrap.com/docs/5.3/components/collapse/

-To give you an idea of how much CSS a front-end framework like Bootstrap can eliminate, we **no longer need** the following css after Bootstrap.
-This is a reduction of 144 lines and 4 media queries that can be deleted:
+To give you an idea of how much code a front-end framework can eliminate, we **no longer need** the following CSS after Bootstrap.
+This is a reduction of 144 lines and 4 media queries:

 ```html
 /* All of the following CSS can be deleted. */